 On a dog finding game, it must point staunchly, unless the game moves when a dog must maintain contact with it, until the handler arrives and then flush on command.
 If the game is moving, the dog will road out the game with the handler to the flush.
 If game is not produced within a reasonable distance, both dogs will be sent off on even terms.

-When the pointing dog is instructed to road or flush game, the backing dog shall be put on down or remain steady.
 Dogs are expected to flush game for the gun on command.
-A handler shall not touch or walk in front of a pointing dog, stamp on the ground, or kick the ground cover to flush the game.
+A handle shall not touch or walk in front of a pointing dog, stamp on the ground or kick the cover to flush game.